sbrajesh/buddypress-sitewide-activity-widget/readme.txt

 It is an experimental feature.
 Make sure you have the 'show content' also set to yes.
 Otherwise the commenting wont' work.

 == Changelog ==

  = Version 1.3.3 =
+ * Add Compatibility with MediaPress 1.3.7+.
+ * Add option to allow delete from the list.

+ = Version 1.3.3 =
  * Add option to turn on/off the comment display/reply.